-Department offering the course Computer Application
+School Offering the Course SOC

 Course Code CAF108

 Course Title Data Structures using C

-Credits (L:T:P:C) 3:0:2:4
+Credits (L:T:P:C) 3:0:1:4

 Contact Hours (L:T:P) 3:0:2

 Prerequisites (if any) CAF102

 Course Basket Discipline Core

-The course is a foundation level course and requires the knowledge of the C programming language.
 The course outlines the detailed architecture and implementation of basic data structures such as Stacks, Queues, Linked Lists, Trees, and Graphs.
 It also covers the time and space complexity analysis of different searching and sorting techniques.
-Some of the searching methods include Linear Search, Binary Search, and sorting mechanism includes Bubble sort, Insertion sort, Selection sort, Quick sort, Merge sort, and Heap Sort.
 The course also incorporates different hashing techniques, designing hash functions, hash table implementation, and collision resolution technique.

-The main objective of this course is to introduce the concept of data structure, how to choose a particular data structure, and how the choice of a data structure impacts the performance of programs.
-The other objective may include:

-- ✓ How to select the appropriate data structure model specific to some application? - ✓ Solve problems using data structures like Stacks, Queues, Linked Lists, Trees, Graphs, and writing programs for these solutions using C code. - ✓ Introduce the concept of algorithm writing, analyzing algorithms, converting pseudocode to appropriate C code, and showing how one solution is better than others by analyzing their computational complexities.
+The main objective of this course is to introduce the concept of data structure, how to choose a particular data structure.
+The objective may include solving problems using data structures like Stacks, Queues, Linked Lists, Trees, Graph and analyzing algorithms and showing how one solution is better than others by analyzing their computational complexities.